shashikant-wagh/vue-autocomplete-ele/README.md

 vue-autocomplete-ele is an Vue component completion suggester.\
 vue-autocomplete-ele is a MIT-licensed open source project, it is an autcomplete element for your Vue Project which do not use or depends on any third party library.\
 Tested in Firefox, Safari, Chrome, Opera, Internet Explorer 8+.
-No dependencies, written in plain JavaScript. vue-autocomplete-ele is Lightwight and Highly configurable which makes its useful in number of situations.
+No dependencies, written in plain JavaScript. vue-autocomplete-ele is lightweight and Highly configurable which makes its useful in number of situations.

 ## Features <a name = "features"></a>
 * Lightweight.